lmdbjava/lmdbjava/README.md

-If you do not wish to install Zig and/or use an operating system which cannot easily execute the `cross-compile.sh` script, you can download the compiled LMDB native library for your platform from a location of your choice and set the `lmdbjava.native.lib` system property to the resulting file system system location.
+If you do not wish to install Zig and/or use an operating system which cannot easily execute the `cross-compile.sh` script, you can download the compiled LMDB native library for your platform from a location of your choice and set the `lmdbjava.native.lib` system property to the resulting file system location.
 Possible sources of a compiled LMDB native library include operating system package managers, running `cross-compile.sh` on a supported system, or copying it from the `org/lmdbjava` directory of any recent, officially released